gianisegatto/cantina/README.md

     ```
     python -m SimpleHTTPServer 8000
     ```
-After these steps the application is running.
+After these steps, the application is running.